 As already noted in Section 10.1 of this Chapter, CO_2 emissions have gained the most attention in conversations around creating more environmentally friendly transportation systems.
 Nevertheless, limiting emissions of CO_2 is not the only problem the sector is currently facing.
-Other pollutants include, but are not limited to, particulate matter (often noted as PM), nitrogen oxide (NO_x), carbon monoxide (CO), as well as noise.
+Other pollutants include, but are not limited to, particulate matter (often noted as PM), nitrogen oxide (NO2), carbon monoxide (CO), as well as noise.

 The exhaust air pollution has been the focus of policy makers leaving the other types of air pollution (non-exhaust) often unregulated.
-Nonexhaust air pollution is a result of particles (particulate matter noted often as PM) coming from breaking and tire-wear.
+Non-exhaust air pollution is a result of particles (PM) coming from breaking and tire wear.
 Noise pollution is a consequence of engines (dominant at slower speeds) and tires making contact with the road surface at high speeds (dominant at speeds higher than roughly 50 km/h), see below.

-Traffic is one of the main reasons why particulate matter (PM) levels are high as well as it is the primary source of particulate matter emissions in urban areas (Charron et al., 2007; Kousoulidou et al., 2008; Pant and Harrison, 2013).
-Vehicles emit PM through their exhaust and through nonexhaust sources, such as tire wear, brake wear, road surface wear and resuspension of road dust (Thorpe et al., 2007; Shi et al., 2017).
-The numbers next to PM in PM{2.5} and PM10 stand for different particulate matter fractions.
+Traffic is one of the main reasons why PM levels are high as well as being the primary source of PM emissions in urban areas (Charron et al., 2007; Kousoulidou et al., 2008; Pant and Harrison, 2013).
+Vehicles emit PM through their exhaust and non-exhaust sources, such as tire wear, brake wear, road surface wear, and resuspension of road dust (Thorpe et al., 2007;

+Shi et al., 2017).
+The numbers next to PM in $PM{2.5}$ and PM{10} stand for different PM fractions.
 'Particulate matter' is a term for very small particles floating in the air, which humans can deeply inhale.
-The suffix 2.5 points at the fraction of particles that are smaller than 2.5 mm (micrometres); the suffix 10 means smaller than 10 mm.
+The suffix 2.5 points at the fraction of particles that are smaller than 2.5 mm (micrometers); the suffix 10 means smaller than 10 mm.

-It has been speculated that vehicle weight largely determines the rate of nonexhaust emissions per vehicle, however, there is very little research that directly links non-exhaust PM emissions to vehicle weight (Timmers and Achten, 2016).
-Because electric vehicles (EVs) are 24% heavier than their conventional counterparts, Timmers and Achten (2016) concluded that the increased popularity of electric vehicles will likely not have a beneficial effect on non-exhaust PM levels.
-The same authors also stated that nonexhaust emissions already account for over 90% of PM10 and 85% of PM{2.5} emissions from road traffic and cautioned that these proportions will continue to increase as exhaust standards improve and average vehicle weight increases.
-Figure 10.6 shows the relationship between particulate matter non-exhaust emissions and car size.
+It has been speculated that vehicle weight largely determines the rate of non-exhaust emissions per vehicle, however, there is very little research that directly links non-exhaust PM emissions to the vehicle weight (Timmers and Achten, 2016).
+Because electric vehicles (EVs) are 24% heavier than their conventional counterparts, Timmers and Achten (2016) concluded that the increased popularity of EVs will likely not have a beneficial effect on the non-exhaust PM levels.
+The same authors also stated that the non-exhaust emissions already account for over 90% of PM10 and 85% of PM{2.5} emissions from road traffic and cautioned that these proportions will continue to increase as exhaust standards improve and average vehicle weight increases.
+Figure 10.6 shows the relationship between PM non-exhaust emissions and car size.

-Source: Simons, (2013), Ntziachristos and Boulter (2009).
+Source: Simons (2013); Ntziachristos and Boulter (2009).